respoke/the-interview-backbone/README.md

 - Checkout server.js to see how Brokered Authentication is implemented for producton apps.

 - Type a message and hit [enter] or click [send] to send the message.
 Do this from a second instance of the app and you can start an "Audio Call", "Video Call" or "Screen Sharing" session with the group member you selected.
 NOTE: Screensharing requires https and our open source [chrome extension](https://github.com/respoke/respoke-chrome-extension).
+Download the extension and add "https://localhost" to permissions and content_scripts#matches.
+Then [Load unpacked extension] at chrome://extensions/.

 - To see DirectConnection, click on the padlock to create a DirectConnection.
 Once connected, any messages you send will be to that user only instead of the entire group.